-In the real estate rental business, charging the right price for your property can make the difference between success and failure.
+In the real estate rental business, learning to choose the proper rent price for your property can make the difference between success and failure.
 Charging too little can eliminate the profit potential while charging too much might make the property unattractive to potential tenants.

-If you’re not sure what to charge for rent, here are some factors you’ll need to take into account.
+If you're not sure what to charge for rent, here are six factors you'll need to take into account.

 1. Competition Helps Determine How Much Rent to Charge

 See what other landlords are charging for homes and apartments that match your properties in terms of amenities and size.